-The School's Complaints Policy is available on the school website: www.mayfieldcep.e-sussex.sch.uk
+School Complaints Procedure -available on the school website www.mayfieldcep.e-sussex.sch.uk

 Most issues and concerns about school life can be resolved on an informal basis.
-The complaints procedure is in place to be used when parents are not happy that an informal resolution has been reached.
+The complaint procedure is in place to be used when parents are not happy that an informal resolution has been reached.

-Arrangements for handling complaints from parents with children with SEND about the school's support are within the scope of our Complaints Policy and Procedure.
+Arrangements for handling complaints from parents with children with SEND about the school's support are within the scope of our Complaints policy and procedure.
 However, specific complaints in relation to Education Health and Care Plan (EHCP) procedures or content should be referred to the Local Authority and contact details are set out in our policy.

-Informal Procedure School Action Informal discussion with the relevant The person is informed of the action to be taken to resolve the class teacher or other relevant issue.
-If they are not satisfied, they should be provided with a member of staff usually resulting in copy of the school's Complaints Policy and Procedure and resolution of the issue. information on how to proceed to Stage One.
-Formal Procedure- Stage 1 School Action The Head of School or Acting Executive Headteacher The complaint is submitted, either acknowledges receipt within five school days and provides a verbally or in writing, to the head full written response within 15 school days.
-Information is teacher. provided to the complainant on how to progress the complaint to Stage 2.
-Formal Procedure- Stage 2 School Action A written complaint is submitted to The chair acknowledges receipt within five school days and A written complaint is submitted to provides a full written response within 15 school days. the chair of governors.
-Information is provided to the complainant on how to progress

-the complaint to Stage 3.

-Formal Procedure- Stage 3 School Action

-The complainant writes to the clerk to the governors requesting that the complaint be heard by the complaints panel.
-The clerk arranges for the complaints panel to meet between 12 and 20 school days from receipt of the letter and informs the complainant of the findings within 5 school days of the hearing.
-Information is provided to the complainant of how to progress the complaint to the Secretary of State for Children, Schools and Families, or the Local Government Ombudsman.
+Informal procedure School action Informal discussion with the relevant The person is informed of the action to be taken to resolve the class teacher or other relevant issue.
+If they are not satisfied, they should be provided with a member of staff usually resulting in copy of the school's complaints procedure and information on resolution of the issue. how to proceed to stage one.
+Formal procedure- Stage 1 School action The complaint is submitted, either verbally or in writing, to the Executive Headteacher.
+The Executive Headteacher acknowledges receipt of the formal complaint within 5 school days and provides a full written response within 15 school days.
+Information is provided to the complainant on how to progress the complaint to stage 2.
+Formal procedure- Stage 2 School action A written complaint is submitted to The Clerk to Governors acknowledges receipt of the complaint the Chair of Governors if the within five school days.
+The Chair of Governors provides a full complainant is not satisfied with the written response within 15 school days.
+Information is outcome at stage 1 or the complaint is provided to the complainant on how to progress the complaint about an Executive Headteacher or a to stage 3. member of the Governing Board.
+Formal procedure- Stage 3 School action The complainant writes to the Clerk to Governors setting out details of their complaint and specifying what they feel would resolve this.
+The Clerk to Governors will arrange a Governing Board Review Panel who will meet no longer than 15 days from the date of acknowledgement of the complaint.
+Findings from the review panel will be communicated to all relevant parties within 10 school days of their meeting.
+Further recourse Further recourse If the complainant is unsatisfied with the outcome of the school's complaints procedure, they can refer their complaint to the School Complaints Unit (SCU) which investigates complaints relating to maintained schools on behalf of the Secretary of State.
+The SCU will not re-investigate the matter of the complaint.
+It will look at whether the school's Complaints Policy and other relevant statutory policies that the school holds, were adhered to.

-Further Recourse Further Recourse

-The complainant writes to the

-Secretary of State for Children, The complainant writes to the Secretary of State for Children,

-Schools and Families, or the Local Schools and Families, or the Local Government Ombudsman.

-Government Ombudsman.